redox-os/orbtk-book/src/de/ch02-02-workspace-orbtk-core.md

 Localization is a research task by itself, if you want to resolve all syntactic rules that are found when writing prose in different languages.
-OrbTK's localization crate isn't ready to resolve all this complexity, but this may improve in further releases.
+OrbTk's localization crate isn't ready to resolve all this complexity, but this may improve in further releases.

 Starting with the given implementation, `localization` can offer methods, that